intelie/gitbook-drilling/collector/remote-control/witsml-requests.md

 {% hint style="info" %}
-This feature is available on plugin liverig version 4.7.0 or above
+This feature is available on plugin-liverig version 4.7.0 or above
 {% endhint %}

 When selecting a WITSML source in client mode, is possible to manually set the requests that are being made to the server, through the `Requests` tab: